-Octoparse’s visual web scraper works fine for basic tasks, but falls short when you need reliable automation, API access, or clean data for AI applications.
+Octoparse's visual web scraper works well for many basic tasks.
+In our review, teams may explore alternatives when they need API access, cloud-native architecture, or data optimized for AI applications.

 We evaluated popular Octoparse alternatives based on five key criteria: dynamic content handling, pricing transparency, API-first architecture, scalability for enterprise workloads, and integration with modern development tools.

-Whether you’re building AI agents, running large-scale data extraction, or just tired of fixing broken scrapers, here are your best options.
+Whether you're building AI agents, running large-scale data extraction, or exploring different approaches to web scraping, here are your options.

 What is Octoparse: Quick Overview